christopher-bimson/christopher-bimson.github.io/content/posts/architecture-reading-list-2021/index.md

 ## Domain Driven Design

 Domain driven design isn't an architecture style but a way of working.
-Strategic domain driven design in the best way I know of to identify coherent, loosely coupled modules with well defined boundaries, which are the foundation of all good architectures.
+Strategic domain driven design is the best way I know of to identify coherent, loosely coupled modules with well defined boundaries, which are the foundation of all good architectures.

 [Domain-Driven Design: Tackling Complexity in the Heart of Software](https://www.goodreads.com/book/show/179133.Domain_Driven_Design) is the founding work on the topic